Codel1417/VRC-OSC-Audio-Reaction/readme.md

 1) `audio_direction` at `/avatar/parameters/audio_direction`: the direction of the sound.
 Where 0.5 is centered, 0 is left 1 is right.
 2) `audio_volume` at `/avatar/parameters/audio_volume`: the volume of the sound.
 Where 0 is silent, 1 is loud.
 This is based on the Windows Audio API.

+Feel free to suggest other parameters.

 ### Optional Command Line Arguments

-- `--sentry` : Disables the use of Sentry for error reporting.
+- `--sentry` | Disables the use of Sentry for error reporting.
-- `--verbose` : Enables verbose logging.
+- `--verbose` | Enables verbose logging.
-- `--version` : Displays the version of this program.
+- `--version` | Displays the version of this program.
-- `--help` : Displays this help message.
+- `--help` | Displays this help message.

 ## Sentry Reporting